zaproxy/zaproxy-website/site/content/faq/why-dont-you-rewrite-zap-in-my-favorite-language.md

-ZAP supports all of the [JSR 223](https://www.jcp.org/en/jsr/detail?id=223) scripting languages, so you can already extend ZAP in a very wide range of scripting languages, including JavaScript, Jython and Jruby.
+ZAP supports all of the [JSR 223](https://www.jcp.org/en/jsr/detail?id=223) scripting languages, so you can already extend ZAP in a very wide range of scripting languages, including JavaScript, Jython, and Jruby.

-Secondly, even if you think you need it rewritten, most ZAP users don't really care what language its written in, they are more concerned about its functionality.
+Secondly, even if you think you need it rewritten, most ZAP users don't really care what language it's written in, they are more concerned about its functionality.

 ZAP is a complex cross platform product that contains well over 1 million lines of code.

-Java is _a_ (note, not 'the') good choice for complex cross platform projects, as can be seen by the number of commercial security tools written in java.
+Java is _a_ (note, not 'the') good choice for complex cross platform projects, as can be seen by the number of commercial security tools written in Java.
 There are quite a few other languages that could also be suitable.
 However the majority of ZAP developers know Java better than any other language.
 And a small subset of potential users will object to any specific technology, be it